Deployed Works Guide

 Earn the right to ask

 Ask after you have delivered the agreed work, completed handover and given the buyer a chance to inspect value.
-Repeat work is easier when the first scope is closed well.

 Step 2